-Jay Inslee drops out of presidential race; plans run for 3rd term as governor
+Jay Inslee exits presidential race; plans run for 3rd term as governor

-Washington Gov. Jay Inslee dropped his presidential campaign Wednesday evening, announcing it had become clear that his climate change-focused campaign would not be successful.
+Washington Gov. Jay Inslee ended his presidential run Wednesday evening, announcing it had become clear that his climate change-focused campaign would not succeed.

 The Associated Press, citing two people close to Inslee, reported that he plans to run for a third term as governor.